zissou1/dubsense/README.md

 # Dubsense

-**Dubsense** is a lightweight monitoring tool with a user-friendly GUI that continuously checks for victory notifications in *Call of Duty: Warzone*.
+**Dubsense** is a lightweight monitoring tool for Windows with a user-friendly GUI that continuously checks for victory notifications in *Call of Duty: Warzone*.
 When a victory is detected, the tool can send a webhook notification to a specified endpoint, making it ideal for players and teams who want real-time alerts.
+It can utilize your GPU (Nvidia only).

 ## Features